ISO 233

-The international standard ISO 233 establishes a system for romanization of Arabic and Syriac.
-It was supplemented by ISO 233-2 in 1993.
+The international standard ISO 233 establishes a system for romanization of Arabic script.
+It was supplemented by ISO 233-2 in 1993 which is specific for Arabic language.

 1984 edition

 The table below shows the consonants for the Arabic language.

 ISO 233-2:1993

-ISO 233-2:1993 is an ISO schema for the simplified transliteration of Arabic characters into Roman characters.
+ISO 233-2:1993 is an ISO schema for the simplified transliteration of Arabic characters into Roman characters and is dedicated to "Arabic language – Simplified transliteration".

 This transliteration system was adopted as an amendment to ISO 233:1984.
 It is used mainly in library context, and was introduced because ISO 233 was not meeting the indexing purposes, which are essential for the consistency of library catalogs.

 According to ISO 233-2(1993), Arabic words are vocalized prior to romanization.

 ISO 233-2 is used in French libraries and in North African libraries, and is recommended by ISSN for establishing key titles when cataloguing serials.

-ISO 233-3:1999
+ISO 233-3:2023

-ISO 233-3:1999 is dedicated to "Persian language – Simplified transliteration".
+ISO 233-3:2023 (previous version: ISO 233-3:1999) is dedicated to "Persian language – Simplified transliteration".